 We recognize that climate change-related risks are important management issues.
-Therefore, the ESG Committee identifies and assesses the climate change-related risks, and reports to the Board of Operating Officers and the Board of Directors, thereby defining key issues.
+Therefore, the ESG Committee identifies and assesses the climate change-related risks, and reports to the Board of Operating Officers, the Management Conference and the Board of Directors, thereby defining key issues.
 We improve our risk management system by managing these risks.

-As for assessing the climate change-related risks, upon identifying climate change factors in businesses, we understand changes such as future regulations, societal, technological and climate conditions, etc. for each 1.5°C and 4°C scenarios.
+As for assessing the climate change-related risks, upon identifying climate change factors in businesses, we assume the changes of future regulations, and societal, technological and climate conditions for each 1.5°C and 4°C scenario.

-We have also considered responding to the changes of external environments associated with environmental issues and contributing to international sustainable development goals, or SDGs.
-As a result, we have identified four items as key issues (materiality) to be addressed in the medium-term management plan, i.e. "Contribution to a decarbonized society", "Development of diverse human resources and enhancement of descent work", "Promotion of a circular economy", and "Enhancement of governance".
-We will address the issues for their resolution as a whole company.
+Also, we discussed how to respond to changes in external environments due to environmental issues and how to contribute to international Sustainable Development Goals (SDGs) at the ESG Committee meetings.
+Consequently, we designated the following four items as materiality to be tackled in our mid-term management plan: "contribution to a decarbonized society", "development of diversified human resources and improvement in job satisfaction", "promotion of circular economy", and "enhancement of governance".
+To solve these issues, we make company-wide efforts.